MarkPinsker/23-Conjecture/README.md

 The attached Python program attempts to give a lower limit on n up to which this conjecture is true.

 ## How to run
-### 1. Download the file SumOf2SquaresAnd2Cubes.py and params.txt into a windows file.
+### 1. Download the files in [23-con](https://github.com/MarkPinsker/23-Conjecture) into a windows folder.

-### 2. Edit the parameter file in notepad.
+### 2. Edit Config-readfile.txt file in notepad.
 The following three rows must be present:-

 #### 2.1.
 First square root of n to be calculated.
         Required: Yes